mfmealing/exploratory-data-analysis---customer-loans-in-finance776/README.md

 Outliers are then removed using the interquartile range (IQR).
 A histogram and box plot of a column before and after the outliers is removed to show a comparison.
 Finally, the correlation is compared using a heatmap and any columns that have a correlation above 0.9 are removed, with some columns remaining to make the data more understandable for later analysis (e.g. id is removed, while member_id is kept).

-The data is then analysed, looking at both charged off loans and late loans and hwo much of a loss they are or could be to the company.
+The data is then analysed, looking at both charged off loans and late loans and how much of a loss they are or could be to the company.
 An investigation is also made to see if any of the other columns have a link between these types of loans, and if people with certain information are more likely to defualt on their loans.

 ## Installation and usage
 The python file db_utils.py should be run first to download the database as a csv file to use within the EDA.ipynb file.
 The EDA.ipynb file works best when running from top to bottom but any of the later analysis can be run in any order.
-The modules used the run these files are PyYAML (shown as yaml in the code), SQLAlchemy, psycopg2-binary (shown as psycopg2 in the code), Pandas, numpy, missingno, statsmodels, matplotlib, seaborn, scipy and textwrap.
+The modules used the run these files are PyYAML (shown as yaml in the code), SQLAlchemy, psycopg2-binary (shown as psycopg2 in the code), pandas, numpy, missingno, statsmodels, matplotlib, seaborn, scipy and textwrap.
 These can all be installed using pip.

 ## File structure